ehorodyski/bus-schedule/UPDATE_GUIDE.md

 1. An Observable-like pattern for decoupled component interaction.
 2. A client container for temporary UI state.
 3. A cache provided for avoiding excessive HTTP requests.
-4. A solution for concurrent data modification by multiple actors
+4. A solution for concurrent data modification by multiple actors.

 ### Installation Steps